FontysVenlo/esd-workshop-cisco-packet-tracer/plan.md

 ### Topics Covered
 - Understanding network devices and communication.
+  - Questions to ask:
+    - What network devices do you know
+    - What type of comunication means do you know
 - OSI model and data flow.
+  - Questions:
+    - Have you ever heard the OSI Model
+    - Do you know the different layers of the OSI model
+    - Which devices belong to which layer
 - Key protocols: **ARP**, **DHCP**, **DNS**, **RIP**.
 - VLANs, routing, and firewall setup.
 - Simulating and analyzing network performance.